vega/vega/docs/docs/scales.md

 ### <a name="quantile"></a>Quantile Scales

 Quantile scales (`quantile`) map a sample of input domain values to a discrete range based on computed [quantile](https://en.wikipedia.org/wiki/Quantile) boundaries.
 The domain is considered continuous and thus the scale will accept any reasonable input value; however, the domain is specified as a discrete set of sample values.
 The number of values in (_i.e._, the cardinality of) the output range determines the number of quantiles that will be computed from the domain.
 To compute the quantiles, the domain is sorted, and treated as a population of discrete values.
-The resulting quantile boundaries segment the domain into groups with roughly equals numbers of sample points per group.
+The resulting quantile boundaries segment the domain into groups with roughly equal numbers of sample points per group.

 Quantile scales are particularly useful for creating color or size encodings with a fixed number of output values.
 Using a discrete set of encoding levels (typically between 5-9 colors or sizes) sometimes supports more accurate perceptual comparison than a continuous range.
 For related functionality see [quantize scales](#quantize), which partition the domain into uniform domain extents, rather than groups with equal element counts.
 Quantile scales have the benefit of evenly distributing data points to encoded values.
 In contrast, quantize scales uniformly segment the input domain and provide no guarantee on how data points will be distributed among the output visual values.